eRecht24/rechtstexte-sdk/docs/services/create_client.md

-# List all Project Clients
+# Create new Project Client
 This service registers a new project client for the given `api_key`.
 You can register up to 3 clients per `api_key`.
 After you created a new client, you will receive its `client_id` and a secret.